Guide

 Why is cost of sales important?

-Cost of sales is your profit baseline – you need to charge above this amount to earn a profit.
-Understanding these costs helps you determine which customers and products are most profitable for your business.
+Cost of sales sets your profit baseline.
+You need to charge above this amount to make money.
+Knowing your cost of sales helps you identify which customers and products are most profitable.

 Labour costs are usually straightforward to calculate.
-Hidden costs often catch new business owners off guard.
+New business owners benefit from identifying hidden costs early.

 Include both fixed and variable costs that directly relate to delivering your product or service.